 For all scripts, the environment passed to the script is empty.
 However, if you submit the job using msub rather than qsub, some Moab environment variables are available in the TORQUE prologue and epilogue script environment: MOAB\CLASS, MOAB\GROUP, MOAB\JOBARRAYINDEX, MOAB\JOBARRAYRANGE, MOAB\JOBID, MOAB\JOBNAME, MOAB\MACHINE, MOAB\NODECOUNT, MOAB\NODELIST, MOAB\PARTITION, MOAB\PROCCOUNT, MOAB\QOS, MOAB\TASKMAP, and MOAB\USER.
-For more information, see msub -E in the Moab Workload Manager Administrator Guide.
+See the msub command in the Moab Workload Manager Manual Version Installation Guide for more information.